mickelindahl/jenkins_continuous_delivery/README.md

 ## GIT_ASKPASS on linux with ksshaskpass

 [Ksshaskpass](https://linux.die.net/man/1/ksshaskpass)
-can be used on linus systems to store passwords.
-For private packages dependencies installed with **git+https** and user **x-oauth-basic** that accepts a
+can be used on linux systems to store passwords.
+It can be setup such that private packages dependencies installed with **git+https** and user **x-oauth-basic** that accepts a
-[git personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) as password.
+[git personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) as password can be installed without a password prompt when running `npm install`..

 ```
 scripts:{